 Select times during each day that you want to allow your child to use their devices, and if you wish, set a maximum time allowance per device.
 If you don't want to set a maximum time, select Unlimited.

-There's a lot of great things to learn about on the internet, but also lots of things you don't want your kids to stumble on.
-You can set limits on the kinds of websites your kids can see so that things stay appropriate for their age.
-For example, you might allow them to see known child-friendly and general-interest websites, while automatically blocking any sites that provide adult content.
-You can also allow or block individual websites—or even specific pages within a site—by their web addresses or URLs, or set up your child's account so that they can only visit sites you specify are safe.
+There's a lot of great things to learn about on the Internet, but also lots of things you don't want your kids to stumble on.
+You can set limits on the kinds of websites your kids can see so that things will For example, you might allow them to see known child-friendly and general-interest websites, while automatically blocking any sites that provide adult content.
+You can also allow or block individual websites – or even specific pages within a site – by their web addresses or URLs, or set up your child's account so that they can only visit sites that you specify are safe.

-If you want your child to only see websites that you've explicity allowed, check the box next to Only see websites on the allowed list.
+If you want your child to only see websites that you've explicitly allowed, tick the box next to Only see websites on the allowed list.